Modernization

 Advisors are drowning in admin work

 The good news?
-Advisors now want AI.
-96% want Gen AI tools to help them be more effective.
-They're no longer resisting it.
-They're asking for it.
+Advisors now want AI - 96% want Gen AI tools to help them be more effective.
+But it must be embedded in existing workflows, not added as another silo or login.

 "We like to talk about the 90 degree client view because very often you will have 90 degree here, 90 degree there.
 You're just jumping between your CRM, your portfolio management view, even sometimes the systems of record themselves, which are far from being user intuitive." - Jules Bourdeaux, Principal Wealth Expert & GTM Lead